antespbau/Portfolio-of-personal-data-analysis-projects/Danish Power Market Analytics: Forecasting and PnL Analysis/readme.md

 **Observations:**

-- Baseline → too smooth and underestimates volatility
+- Baseline → too smooth, underestimates volatility
-- Extended model → more unstable and overreacts
+- Extended → unstable and noisy
-- Market Drivers → best balance between stability and responsiveness
+- Market Drivers → best balance

 **Conclusion:**

-The Market Drivers model provides the most reliable forecasts.
+The Market Drivers model is selected as the best-performing model.

 ---

+# SECOND PART OF THE PROJECT — TRADING

 # 5. Directional Trading and PnL Analysis

 ## Motivation

-Forecasting price levels does not directly translate into trading performance.
+Forecasting price levels does not necessarily translate into trading performance.

 The problem is reformulated as: